kapilash/quarry/README.md

 * C++ API to be made more usable
 * Proper packaging
 * Clean up Numbers.cpp
-* UTF-8 decoding is duplicated at two places.
+* UTF-8 decoding code is duplicated at two places.